ivan-hc/AM/docs/guides-and-tutorials/template.md

 From version 7.1, the installation script for the AppImages is used, with the only difference that it points only to the version, while a second script will be downloaded, published separately, at [github.com/ivan-hc/AM/tree/main/appimage-bulder-scripts](https://github.com/ivan-hc/AM/tree/main/appimage-bulder-scripts), which will have the task of assembling the AppImage in the directory on the fly "tmp", during the installation process.
 When the second script has created the .AppImage file, the first script will continue the installation treating the created AppImage as a ready-made one downloaded from the internet.

-In this video we see how "calibre" is installed (note that a "calibre.sh" file is downloaded during the process):
+In this video we see how "calibre" was previously installed before it had its own repo (note that a "calibre.sh" file is downloaded during the process):

 https://github.com/ivan-hc/AM/assets/88724353/e439bd09-5ec6-4794-8b00-59735039caea